kanaria69/Mainecoco/README.md

-## Why does a chicken coop only have two doors?
-Because if it had four doors it would be a chicken sedan.
+## When is a door not a door?
+When it's ajar.